Penn State mark

 Penn State Job Catalog

-Real Estate Strategist – Senior Professional (PSU2523)
+Real Estate Manager – Manager (PSU2523)

 Job Summary and Representative Duties

-The Real Estate Strategist oversees the University’s real estate portfolio, actively managing every facet of acquisition, administration, and disposition of leased and owned properties; is responsible for managing the contract and lease negotiation process for the University, including tracking critical dates, completion of transaction documents, leading due diligence collection efforts, and providing guidance to stakeholders on industry best practices; assist the department with developing, implementing, and supporting the administrative infrastructure of a complex and widely dispersed real estate footprint, including process and procedure development, improvement, and implementation.
+The Real Estate Manager oversees the University's real estate portfolio, actively managing every facet of acquisition, administration, and disposition of leased and owned properties; is responsible for managing the contract and lease negotiation process for the University, including tracking critical dates, completion of transaction documents, leading due diligence collection efforts, and providing guidance to stakeholders on industry best practices; supports the department with developing, implementing, and supporting the administrative infrastructure of a complex and widely dispersed real estate footprint, including process and procedure development, improvement, and implementation.

 • Play a critical role in managing the University's real estate interests, including leases, acquisitions, dispositions, easements, and other transactional activities